 Adelphi Acre’s Stewardship teams are the backbone of the garden and have been created to strengthen the community and to better manage all of the activities required to keep our garden running smoothly and looking beautiful.
 Participation in stewardship teams is mandatory and helps members to meet their required monthly two (2) hours of service while allowing them to choose tasks and activities in which they have particular interest or skills.
 This organized team structure keeps our “Acre” tidy, healthy, and thriving.

 AS A REMINDER: AACG is on City of Austin property.
 Part of the community match that paid for the garden infrastructure was calculated in projected member service hours.
 Failure to complete these annual hours puts our garden in jeopardy.

-Maintaining your plot and the surrounding 2′ perimeter counts towards basic plot maintenance but does not count towards required service hours.
-Service hours are only fulfilled by working in community areas or on special projects.
+Maintaining your plot and the surrounding 2′ perimeter is considered part of your basic plot maintenance and does not count towards required service hours.
+Service hours are only fulfilled by working in community areas or on stewardship team activities and special projects.

 All teams require a captain or co-captains to organize projects, communicate with team members, and set team goals.
 If you are interested in leading a stewardship team, please select “I want to be a captain” under the Stewardship Team Caption option.
-We will contact you with your team members’ information and more details.
-Each team will also report to a designated steering committee member.
+If the position is available, you will be provided your team members’ information and more details.
+Each team also reports to a designated steering committee member.
 If no leadership positions are taken, members will be selected to manage their team on a quarterly rotational basis.

-To find a stewardship team that is right for you, one that suits your interests, skills and abilities, please review the team options below.
+To find a stewardship team that suits your interests, skills and abilities, please review the team options below.